cs2103aug2015-t11-2j/main/User-Guide.md

 `mark`| Mark event as done
 `comment <Your Comment>`| Comment on users' current event `show` | Show all events
-`locate` | Show the file in the file explorer to allow users to import/export or backup `update` | Update the details of users' events
+`locate` | Show the data file in the file explorer which allows users to import/export or backup `update` | Update the details of users' events
-`undo` | Undo the previous operation (This is also able to do by Ctrl + Z) `redo` | Redo the undo operation
+`undo` | Undo the previous operation (This can also be achieved by Ctrl + Z) `redo` | Redo the undo operation
 `delete` | Delete the event
 `-help` | Call the help menu to view all the commands available